azurepocmain/fabricpocmain.github.io/articles/fabric-capacity-metrics-extraction.md

 #Convert a Pandas DataFrame to a PySpark DataFrame, as the dataframes retrieved from sempy.fabric are initially in Pandas format.
 df_metrics_by_item_spark = spark.createDataFrame(df_metrics_by_item_day_table)
 df_items_table_spark = spark.createDataFrame(df_items_table)
-capacity_workspace_check_spark= spark.createDataFrame(capacity_workspace_check)   ## Added for FabricWorkspacesList table to only show latest workspace name in the event workspace name has been altered df_capacity_units_details_spark= spark.createDataFrame(df_capacity_units_details) # Added to track capacity size
+df_workspace_data_spark = spark.createDataFrame(df_workspace_data)   ## Added for FabricWorkspaces table to show active workspace flags in the event workspace name has been altered df_capacity_units_details_spark= spark.createDataFrame(df_capacity_units_details) # Added to track capacity size
 ```